UniMath/agda-unimath/src/foundation/commuting-prisms-of-maps.lagda.md

                      (- ∘ f)
 ```

-Observe that the the bottom and top triangles have switched positions, the
+Observe that the bottom and top triangles have switched positions, the diagram
-diagram is mirrored along the vertical axis compared to the underlying commuting
+is mirrored along the vertical axis compared to the underlying commuting prism,
-prism, and that the direction of the homotopies of the vertical squares are
+and that the direction of the homotopies of the vertical squares are flipped.
-flipped.

 ```agda
 module _